AIComputing101/gpu-programming-101/README.md

 **A comprehensive, hands-on educational project for mastering GPU programming with CUDA and HIP**

-*From beginner fundamentals to production-ready optimization techniques*
+*From beginner fundamentals to professional-grade optimization techniques*

 ## 📑 Table of Contents